mariobox/mariosanchez.org-metalsmith/src/articles/site.md

 I am currently using a JavaScript-based static site generator called [Metalsmith](https://metalsmith.io), although in the past I have used [Hugo](https:gohugo.io) and [Jekyll](https://jekyllrb.com).
 All of them are great.

 As far as the look and feel of the site is concerned, I'm using a custom style sheet that I hand-coded myself.
-I think the dark theme looks cool :)

 --------